PeterCamilleri/games_lessons/01/README.md

 It should be no surprise that the new program is largely the same as the old one so we will focus on the new bits here:

-**initialize** - this method is changed only by the addition on a single line of code at the end of the method.
+**HelloWorld#initialize** - this method is changed only by the addition on a single line of code at the end of the method.
 Since we want to make our "Hello World" message spin around, we need to track the current angle of that image.
 Here we set that angle to an initial value of 0.
 The name theta is the Latin spelling of the Greek word, and is often used to connote an angle.
 ```ruby
 def initialize(width=800, height=600, fullscreen=false)
   super